 Financial Aid is available for post-secondary adult students only.
 MATC participates in the Federal Pell Grant, Oklahoma Tuition Aid Grant, sponsorships and various scholarships.
 For more information, contact Melinda Simpson, Financial Aid Coordinator.

 MATC is an approved school in which eligible veterans may use their V.A. educational benefits.
-Contact Melinda Simpson, Financial Aid Coordinator, for procedures and the submission of required documents.
-Veterans also have specific policies and procedures they must follow as approved by the state accrediting agency, for a copy of the V.A. bulletin please contact Melinda Simpson.
+For more information Contact Melinda Simpson, Financial Aid Coordinator for a copy of the V.A. bulletin

 Parents of secondary students may request an opportunity to inspect and review any and all official record files and data directly related to their child.
 This request is to be submitted in writing to the Assistant Superintendent, who will then notify the parents that they may inspect said records giving the date for the review.
 The date will be set as soon after the request is feasible and possible.